Oklo Inc.: Funding and investment

 The company has received venture capital from various investors, including Hydrazine Capital, founded by Sam Altman with Peter Thiel as its sole limited partner; Facebook co-founder Dustin Moskovitz; Ron Conway of SV Angel; Kevin Efrusy of Accel Partners; and Tim Draper of Draper Associates.
-In July 2023, it was announced that the company planned to go public via a special purpose acquisition company at a value of $850 million.
+In July 2023, it was announced that the company planned to go public via a special purpose acquisition company (SPAC) at a value of $850 million.
 On May 10, 2024, Oklo merged with AltC Acquisition Corp, a SPAC founded and led by Sam Altman, receiving $306 millions in gross proceeds.

-In May 2025, Reuters reported that Oklo was among several advanced nuclear developers aiming to fast-track deployment at U.S. Department of Energy sites, including Idaho National Laboratory, as part of a federal initiative to power AI data centers with nuclear energy.
-However, the "fast track" program was unsuccessful in bringing three desired experimental reactors online by July, 2026.
-There are a number SMR construction projects being approved and started for planned SMRs in the US, including Oklo Inc. However, the first approved SMR for US operation took over 10 years to receive NRC design approval.
-Oklo has yet to submit a final design plan for their reactor to the NRC as of 2025.
-Site approval or sites "under construction" should not be confused with NRC design approval.
-In fact, several of Oklo's preliminary design proposals were rejected by the NRC in 2025.